 We will continue to offer funding up to 25% of all existing specialist EB nurses.
 Additional grants for developing the expertise within clinical teams will be considered along with calls for small project funding that will enhance services.
-Funding will also be available to continue specialist nutrition services by funding 50% of two EB dietitians. services by funding 50% of two EB dietitians.
+Funding will also be available to continue specialist nutrition services by funding 50% of two EB dietitians.

-We will continue to lead the development of an accredited specialist EB podiatry training course and link with undergraduates, aiming to deliver three training courses each year, to make
+We will continue to lead the development of an accredited specialist EB podiatry training course and link with undergraduates, aiming to deliver three training courses each year, to make specialist information and support accessible to podiatrists across the UK and access to expert care locally for people with EB.
+We will also review the development of our short to long term funding of local podiatry.